equinix-labs/terraform-equinix-metal-fcr-aws-privatelink-s3/README.md

 # Terraform Demo: Private Interconnection between Equinix Metal and AWS S3 using Fabric Cloud Router (FCR) and AWS PrivateLink

+> [!WARNING]
+> With the upcoming EoL of Equinix Metal on June 30, 2026, this repo is being archived on February 28, 2026.

 ## Overview

 This demo showcases how to use Terraform to set up a private interconnection between Equinix Metal and AWS S3.
 The architecture involves a Metal device, a Fabric Cloud Router (FCR), two Fabric interconnections, and several AWS components including Direct Connect, a VPC with a subnet, PrivateLink, and an S3 bucket.